dressipi/dressipi-com/customers.markdown

 - title: More Case Studies
   handle: success-stories
   downloads:
-  - Fashion-specific AI business optimises profitability for House of Bruar
+  - Fashion-specific AI business increases revenue per visitor by 5% and reduces returns by 2% for House of Bruar
   - Personalization Drives 6% Revenue Increase for River Island
   - Increase of 4% in Revenue per Visitor at Country Road Group
   - Personalized Outfits Increase Revenue For John Lewis